John Cooke (Colorado politician)

 John B. Cooke III is an American politician who served in the Colorado Senate from the 13th district as a member of the Republican Party.
 He also served as the Minority Leader in the state senate from May 2022 to January 2023.
 Prior to his tenure in the state legislature, he served as sheriff of Weld County, Colorado.

 Cooke was born in San Juan, Puerto Rico, and educated at Arvada West High School and the University of Northern Colorado.
 He served in the Army National Guard with the 220th Military Police Brigade before joining law enforcement.
 He worked as a police officer in Breckenridge, Colorado before becoming the undersheriff of Weld County, Colorado, and then being elected as sheriff.
 He was elected to the state senate in the 2014 election and reelected in 2018.
-During his tenure in the state senate he has served as the Majority Whip, Assistant Minority Leader, and Minority Leader.
+During his tenure in the state senate, he has served as the Majority Whip, Assistant Minority Leader, and Minority Leader.

 Early life

 John B. Cooke III was born in San Juan, Puerto Rico, and his family lived there for five years.
-He graduated from Arvada West High School, and graduated from the University of Northern Colorado with a degree in sociology.
+He graduated from Arvada West High School and graduated from the University of Northern Colorado with a degree in sociology.
 He served in the Army National Guard with the 220th Military Police Brigade for six years.
 He graduated from the FBI National Academy and attended the Law Enforcement Executive Development Seminar.
 He and his wife had two children.

 Career

 Sheriff

 Cooke worked for the Breckenridge Police Department after graduating from college.
-Cooke served as undersheriff of Weld County, Colorado, until his election as sheriff which he served as from 2002 to 2014.
-During his tenure as sheriff he placed Weld County's sex-offender registry online.
+Cooke served as undersheriff of Weld County, Colorado, until his election as sheriff, which he served from 2002 to 2014.
+During his tenure as sheriff, he placed Weld County's sex offender registry online.

 The American Civil Liberties Union sued Weld County after Cooke and District Attorney Ken Buck seized the income tax records of a preparer who served thousands of Latino residents in Greeley.
 Cooke and Buck stated that the records were taken as they claimed that around 1,300 illegal immigrants filed tax returns using false or stolen identities.
 Weld County spent over $100,000 on defense during the case.
-District Judge James Hiatt ruled in favor of the ACLU stating that the search conducted by Buck and Cooke was illegal as the federal law made the records confidential.
+District Judge James Hiatt ruled in favor of the ACLU, stating that the search conducted by Buck and Cooke was illegal as the federal law made the records confidential.

 Colorado Senate

 Senator Scott Renfroe ran for the Republican nomination in Colorado's 4th congressional district for the 2014 election.
 Cooke won the Republican nomination and defeated Democratic nominee Joe Perez in the general election.
 Cooke won reelection after defeating Democratic nominee Phil Kelley and Libertarian nominee Eric E. Joss in the 2018 election.

-Cooke was selected to serve as Majority Whip in 2016, and selected to serve as Assistant Minority Leader in 2018.
-Minority Leader Chris Holbert resigned from the state senate and Cooke was selected to replace him beginning on May 16, 2022, while Senator Bob Gardner replaced him as Assistant Minority Leader.
+Cooke was selected to serve as Majority Whip in 2016 and selected to serve as Assistant Minority Leader in 2018.
+Minority Leader Chris Holbert resigned from the state senate, and Cooke was selected to replace him beginning on May 16, 2022, while Senator Bob Gardner replaced him as Assistant Minority Leader.